Cojac/Cojac/wiki-tmp/Home.md

 Notes:
 * If the native library fails to be loaded, unit tests are skipped, and if using one of the above options, Cojac stops and throws a RuntimeException.
 * Libraries have been created for Windows (32 & 64 bits), and Linux (64 bits) and only the 64 bits versions have been tested.
+* The source C code is included in Cojac/src/main/resources/native-libraries/src, feel free to compile them for your system (and include the added library in  com.github.cojac.models.behaviours.ConversionBehaviour)

+## 4.4 - Double as float interval
+As replacing with objects poses some problems, like signature incompatibility, problems with arrays, we tried to give a similar tool to the interval wrapper, without changing the content of the stack (i.e. without replacing doubles).
+What we did is to use double as two (near-float) values, storing the (pessimistic) bounds of the *real* value.
+This allows to react (with prints, exceptions or callback) when the relative error gets bigger than a given threshold (default value: 1E-5, user definable with `-R_unstableAt <newValue>`)

+Drawback: due to the representation used, the interval value quickly loses precision, even for operations for which it shouldn't happen (interval wrapper does not have the same problem, for instance)

 --------------------------------------------------
 # 5 - Detailed usage